dmentipl/plonk/CONTRIBUTING.md

 Suggestions for new features include:

 - more analysis functions;
-- a framework for modifying dump files;
+- a framework for modifying snapshot files;
 - handling extra physics, such as magnetic fields, dust, and binary discs, etc.